Synteny visualization and genome alignment

 Configuring the linear synteny view

-Once open, you can search for genomic locations in the header bar to zoom into different regions, and you can open additional tracks (e.g., gene annotations, read alignments) via the track selector.
+Search for genomic locations in the header bar to navigate, and open additional tracks (gene annotations, read alignments) via the track selector.

 The linear synteny view showing two genomes aligned side-by-side.
 Blue lines connect aligned blocks; opening annotations tracks reveals conserved genes across the alignment.